LorenzDuremdes/Second-Brain/aerodynamics (road cycling).md

 # marginal gains
 1. how can you replicate having aerobars without aerobars (i.e. including its support)?
 	1. use the bike computer like Dylan Johnson did at Unbound Gravel 2024^[https://www.instagram.com/p/C7pLaMaOWJK/?img_index=1] ![[Dylan Johnson Unbound Gravel 2024 (Instagram).png]]

+# history
+1. how did they try to minimize frontal area and aerodynamics before computers?
+	1. Once upon a [[time]] the cutting-edge way to optimise rider aerodynamics was by printing out photos of the rider taken head on, cutting them out, and weighing the paper.
+If you did this for a variety of positions on the bike, you found out which presented the smallest frontal area to the wind by finding the lightest bit of paper.^[Faster - The Obsession, Science and Luck Behind the World's Fastest Cyclists (by Michael Hutchinson), p.
+120]